by Marie Smalley

 "An ensemble of intelligent characters that can appeal to wide audiences ... the leads are engaging ... a premise worthy of a series."
 Table Read My Screenplay

-In addition to writing screenplays, my published works include “Comrades," in 2021, an essay for a NY Times subsidiary, and from my years in the NYC art world on the curatorial staff of The Museum of Modern Art, the Guggenheim Museum, and The Takashimaya Art Gallery, she authored exhibition catalogs "Elemental Images,” “Quiet Light,” “Volume and Void,” and a reference book, “Painting and Sculpture in The Museum of Modern Art.”
+In addition to writing screenplays, my published works include “Comrades," in 2021, an essay for a NY Times subsidiary, and from my years in the NYC art world on the curatorial staff of The Museum of Modern Art, the Guggenheim Museum, and The Takashimaya Art Gallery, I authored exhibition catalogs "Elemental Images,” “Quiet Light,” “Volume and Void,” and a reference book, “Painting and Sculpture in The Museum of Modern Art.”

 Feature Film Script